Entering adulthood: Guide to applying for your first credit card

 It's easy to get into the habit of frequently using your credit card to pay for your purchases.
 It's simple and convenient, but plan to use your credit card responsibly so it helps — not hurts — your credit.

 - Read and understand the terms and agreements.
 When getting a new credit card, you'll want to make sure that you carefully read and understand the terms and agreements that come along with it.
-By knowing your payment cycle, fees, interest rates and rewards details, you'll never be surprised when you view your monthly statement.
+By knowing your payment cycle, fees, interest rates and rewards details, you could avoid being surprised when you view your monthly statement.

 - Always make on-time payments.
 Your payment history has a significant impact on your credit score.
 A missed or late payment typically results in late fees and potential penalties, but it may also result in a negative report sent to the credit bureaus.
 Late payments can stay on your credit reports for up to seven years.
 To reduce the risk of missing payments, you may want to set up automatic payments so at least your minimum amount due is paid on time.
 You can also set reminders on your phone or calendar to make yourself conscious of due dates.